 A lot to times people don’t realize that they’re lacking full shoulder mobility, for example.
 Most people, even if they aren’t aware of having an issue, probably have something that’s restricted or something that’s tight due to repetitive overuse or activities of daily life.

 Are there Side Effects of Muscle Scraping?

 There are some side effects associated with this type of instrument assisted soft tissue mobilization.
 Your skin may be red and even tender following a treatment, but it will fade shortly.
 The application of arnica topically often helps to calm the area.
 Those on blood thinners may experience bruising and should inform Dr. Smith of the use of such medications before a treatment.
 Also, don’t forget that many natural anti-inflammatories have similar effects to NSAIDs on the body .
-The same is true for some vitamins, such as E.
+The same is true for some vitamins, such as A, C & E.